genocation/jsonresume-theme-genocation/README.md

 ```
 Once the client is installed, you can start creating your resume.json by typing `resume init`.
 You can also create your resume.json file using the guide provided in the [JSON Resume Schema site](https://jsonresume.org/schema/).
 You can also check out the [JSON Resume Schema repository](https://github.com/jsonresume/resume-schema) for more details and updates.

-You can use your own resume.json or try this theme with the placeholder resume.json available in the root folder.
+Use your own resume.json or try this theme with the placeholder resume.json available in the root folder.

 ### Download this theme

-Download a copy of this repository
+To download a copy of this repository, run:

 ```
 git clone https://github.com/genocation/jsonresume-theme-genocation